Kake Udon vs Su Udon: The Difference and Recipe

-But for the broth, Kake Udon tends to use dark soy sauce and bonito dashi stock, while that of Su Udon is often made with light-colored soy sauce and kombu dashi stock.
+But for the soup, Kake Udon tends to use dark soy sauce and bonito dashi stock, while Su Udon often uses light-colored soy sauce and kombu dashi stock.

-In addition, according to the article “うどん” on Japanese Wikipedia, one primary difference between Kake Udon and Su Udon also comes from the variety of toppings used in them.
+In addition, according to the article うどん on Japanese Wikipedia, one primary difference between Kake Udon and Su Udon comes from the variety of toppings.

-Based on the official website of S&B, the Kake Udon (Su Udon) recipe using the Oden no Moto seasoning mix (for 2 servings) is as follows.
+For those curious, based on the official site of S&B, their Kake Udon/Su Udon recipe using the Oden no Moto seasoning (for two servings) is as follows.

 Instructions